 This programme is a platform for parents to connect, share resources and ultimately form a support network.
 Sessions typically focus on themes around managing stress, communication and conflict resolution over a course of 4 - 5 sessions.

-These sessions are typically run after the completion of a KAMI Juara and KAMI Sembang programme.
+Sessions are typically run after the completion of a KAMI Juara and KAMI Sembang programme.
 KAMI Booster is a series of 2 - 3 workshops that requires participation from at least one youth and one parent from the same family.
 It focuses on applying the skills learned from previous KAMI sessions in terms of communication and managing conflict.

 This programme takes an introductory approach to the content typically provided in the KAMI Juara programme.
 Projek Juara includes 3 - 5 workshops over 2 - 3 months for youths aged 12 - 17.
 This programme focuses a lot more on building effective working relationships with participants and easing them into the material.